 Christmas is a time for family – and your dog is a hugely important part of that: wintery walks, a Christmas bone, the happy sight of your pet curled up in front of the fire – it’s all part of the magic.
-Don’t forget though, that while he’s part of your family, many of the things which make the season so special for humans can be dangerous for your dog.
+Don’t forget, though, that while he’s part of your family, many things that make the season so unique for humans can be dangerous for your dog.
 Take Christmas decorations – sparkly, delicate, transforming your home – but also a temptation that could end up with an unwelcome visit to the vet for your dog.
-That doesn’t mean you have to stop having fun, but it does mean taking a few sensible precautions to make sure your dog stays safe when the decorations come out.
-Here are some tips for the Finchley Dog Walker to make sure your Christmas decorations don’t cause harm to your dog this Christmas.
+That doesn’t mean you have to stop having fun, but it does mean taking a few sensible precautions to ensure your dog stays safe when the decorations come out.
+Here are some tips from the Finchley Dog Walker to ensure your Christmas decorations don’t cause harm to your dog this Christmas.

 However high you hang your decorations, there’s always the possibility that they will fall on the floor for some reason or other.
-Check your ornaments before hanging them and replace any wire or metal hooks with a loop of string tied in a knot – if your inquisitive (or greedy) dog does get one in his mouth, removing hooks means they won’t get them caught on their mouths or insides and even an uninterested dog won’t get them accidentally caught on his tail or on an ear if he brushes past.
+Check your ornaments before hanging them, and replace any wire or metal hooks with a loop of string tied in a knot – if your interested (or greedy) dog does get one in his mouth, removing hooks means they won’t get them caught on their mouths or insides.
+Even an uninterested dog won’t get them accidentally caught on his tail or an ear if he brushes past.

 Avoid glass decorations – if they fall and break, your pet could cut his paws badly.
-Even worse is the scenario where your dog thinks he’s found a great new ball and starts chewing.
+Even worse is when your dog thinks he’s found a great new ball and starts chewing.
 Broken glass in the mouth?
 It doesn’t bear thinking about.
-Remember also that however much he might want it, chocolate is no good for dogs, so keep any edible ornaments well out of reach.
-Probably best not to hang them on the tree at all – even dog-friendly treats – if there’s a chance he may be so excited – and determined to reach them – that he knocks or pulls the whole thing over.
+Remember that however much he might want it, chocolate is no good for dogs, so keep any edible ornaments out of reach.
+It is probably best not to hang them on the tree – even dog-friendly treats – if there’s a chance he may be so excited – and determined to reach them – that he knocks or pulls the whole thing over.
 Look for and use decorations that are labelled “non-toxic”.

-Of course this doesn’t mean you can’t decorate your home to welcome in Christmas – but take a little care to keep your pet safe too.
+Of course, this doesn’t mean you can’t decorate your home to welcome Christmas – but take a little care to keep your pet safe.